SARDONYX-sard/awesome-stars/README.md

 ## Assembly

+- [vxunderground/MalwareSourceCode](https://github.com/vxunderground/MalwareSourceCode) - Collection of malware source code for a variety of platforms in an array of different programming languages.
 - [microsoft/MS-DOS](https://github.com/microsoft/MS-DOS) - The original sources of MS-DOS 1.25 and 2.0, for reference purposes
 - [h-ohsaki/asm](https://github.com/h-ohsaki/asm) - 「独習アセンブラ 新版」(翔泳社) サポートページ
 - [oriansj/stage0](https://github.com/oriansj/stage0) - A set of minimal dependency bootstrap binaries